andsens/docopt.sh/README.rst

     $ ./naval_fate.sh ship Olympia move 1 5 --speed 8
     The Olympia is now moving to 1,5 at 8 knots.

-Note that the variables ``$ship``, ``$move``, etc. are not set in the global scope, but rather contained the scope of the invoking function.
+Note that the variables ``$ship``, ``$move``, etc. are not set globally, but rather contained to the scope of the invoking function.
-You are however not restricted to calling ``eval "$(docopt "$@")"`` from a function, calling docopt outside of functions will work just fine.
+You are however not restricted to calling ``eval "$(docopt "$@")"`` from a function, calling docopt outside of functions will work just fine and the variables will then be defined globally.

 Refreshing the parser
 ---------------------